kubedb/docs/docs/guides/redis/monitoring/using-prometheus-operator.md

 ### Step 1: Deploy kube-prometheus-stack

 `kube-prometheus-stack` installs Prometheus, Prometheus Operator, Alertmanager, and Grafana together.
 This is the recommended way to get the full monitoring stack on Kubernetes.
+This is where Grafana itself gets installed for this tutorial track — the Grafana Dashboard guide's "Access Grafana" step assumes it's already running from here; you do not install Grafana again there.

 Add the prometheus-community Helm repo and install: